 My Experience with Reflective Diaries in the Classroom – Tom J. A. Batten

 Engaging Students: My Journey from Imitator to Innovator – Robert Remmerswaal

 Explorations in Teacher Development: Volume 27 Issue 2 (Special Edition)

-This special edition features 16 highly practical, informative, and personal narratives of issues relating to emergency remote teaching.
+This Teacher Journeys 2020 Conference special issue features 16 highly practical, informative, and personal narratives of issues relating to emergency remote teaching.
 Our aim with this collection of papers is to not only further document the unique situation that we have found ourselves in over the past year for posterity purposes, but to provide a resource through which we can learn from one another’s experiences.

 The papers follow a unified format, with each contribution opening with a short vignette to set the scene and establish the educational context being reflected upon.
 Following this, authors propose a set of objectives for how their stories could be used by others.
 The authors then expand upon these objectives by suggesting a variety of detailed practical implications, all aimed at supporting fellow teachers through offering usable ideas for the classroom or general guidance.
 Finally, each writer concludes their papers with a reflective statement in which they take stock of their experiences from 2020 and make plans for the future.